Australia Information, Terms and Conditions

 What’s not included?

-Unless otherwise agreed, the price does not include flights; departure taxes or airport improvement tax; transfers to/from the ship; shore excursions and personal expenses (for example, onboard drinks, laundry charges, health and beauty treatments, telephone calls, etc.); specialty dining venues onboard charge a cover charge of between US$20 and US$199 depending on the venue; hotel meals onshore (unless otherwise stated); transfers by any method if not travelling on the standard departure date(s); travel insurance; tips/gratuities either onboard or ashore (unless paid at the time of booking); anything else which is not specifically mentioned as being included in the price.
+Unless otherwise agreed, the price does not include flights; departure taxes or airport improvement tax; transfers to/from the ship; shore excursions and personal expenses (for example, onboard drinks, laundry charges, health and beauty treatments, telephone calls, etc.); specialty dining venues onboard charge a cover charge of between US$20 and US$199 depending on the venue; hotel meals onshore (unless otherwise stated); transfers by any method if not travelling on the standard departure date(s); travel insurance; ; anything else which is not specifically mentioned as being included in the price.
+Service charges to non-dining and bar wait staff or onshore will be at your discretion.

-Bookings made on or after 24 March 2014 will not be subject to a fuel supplement for the cruise fare.
-We reserve the right to reinstitute a fuel supplement in the future.
+Currently, we have no fuel supplement charge.
+However, we reserve the right to reinstitute a fuel supplement in the future.

 5. Pricing and ‘Guarantee’ bookings